Finean/aoc2025/README.md

 `if (pos <= 0 || pos >= 100)` to test if our dial has then passed 0 an additional time.

-**Warning** If we start on 0 and have an input such as R200 our program will incorrectly add an additional rotation to our output accumulator, to fix this we can simply temporarily store our previous dial position and replace the previous if statement with:
+**Warning!** If we start on 0 and have an input such as R200 our program will incorrectly add an additional rotation to our output accumulator, to fix this we can simply temporarily store our previous dial position and replace the previous if statement with:

 `if ((pos <= 0 || pos >= 100) && prev_pos != 0) && rem != 0`